-- Your child is developmentally disabled or physically handicapped and not self-s supporting; and - The child became developmentally disabled or physically handicapped prior to reaching 19 years of age for Dependent coverage and is covered under this plan. - The child is claimed as a tax dependent on the Employee's Federal tax return. - Proof must be given within 31 days after the date of the Dependent Child reaches the maximum age for coverage.
-During the two years after the child reaches the maximum age, the Planholder may request proof of the child's continued disability or handicap.
+- Your child is developmentally disabled or physically handicapped and not self-supporting; and - The child became developmentally disabled or physically handicapped prior to reaching 19 years of age for Dependent coverage and is covered under this plan. - The child is claimed as a tax dependent on the Employee's Federal tax return. - Proof must be provided within 31 days from the date the Dependent Child reaches the maximum age for coverage.
+During the first two years after the child reaches the maximum age, the Planholder has the right to seek medical proof of disability and a copy of the determination letter from Social Security, if applicable, at its discretion as proof of the child's continued disability or handicap.
 After two years, the Planholder cannot request proof more often than once a year. - Continuation ceases on the earliest of: - The date the child is no longer considered developmentally disabled or physical handicapped according to the Plan; or - The date you fail to provide required proof of handicap; or - The date Dependent coverage would otherwise cease as described above.